 Welcome to the Pirate Guide!
-It is recommended that you read the complete guide by Arikrat as well as the drawing guide by Kitty, as they contain useful information that will be referenced throughout this guide.
+It is recommended that you read the battle guide by Arikrat as well as the drawing mechanics, as they contain useful information that will be referenced throughout this guide.

 Pirates are a neutral race in stormbound with heavy emphasis on card/hand interactions, as well as having a large quantity of vanilla units (units without abilities).

 Disclaimer: Pirates are not near the top of the meta, and they have never been.
 As new cards are added and old cards changed, pirates certainly stand a fighting chance, however as of now, pirate decks are not a common occurrence.